clojurewerkz/welle.docs/articles/community.md

 ## Mailing List

-[Project has a mailing list]().
+[Welle has a mailing list](http://groups.google.com/group/clojure-riak).
 Feel free to join it and ask any questions you may have.

 ## News & Announcements on Twitter